magnopus-opensource/connected-spaces-platform/PR_GUIDELINES.md

 ### Reviewer Assignment
 When making a pull-request, github should automatically assign two reviewers from the connected-spaces-platform team.
-If, as a pull-request author, you are aware of a particular reviewer who really should be involved in this particular change, you are free to remove one of the auto-assigned reviewers and manually assign the neccesary specialist.
+If, as a pull-request author, you are aware of a particular reviewer who really should be involved in this particular change, you are free to remove one of the auto-assigned reviewers and manually assign the necessary specialist.

 ### Review Timeframe
 Maintainers should attempt to look at any PR assigned to them within a 24 hour working period.
 If they are unable to do so, they should contact the PR author informing them that they will not be able to provide a review in a timely manner.